 - selecting the plants that will be planted around the park.

 The improvements have been built near the existing playground at Apex Park and have replaced the BMX/pump track that was removed in late 2019 to make way for the new bridge over the Avon River.
 The improvements complement the existing playground and facilities in Apex Park.

 The community has been involved in designing the improvements to Apex Park, every step of the way.
-Learn more about the consultation to date.
+Learn more about the consultation.

-Acclaimed Gippsland artist Ray Thomas has painted a mural on the new rail bridge wall in Apex Park, which features the Avon River as its theme, as chosen by Stratford locals last year.
+Acclaimed Gippsland artist Ray Thomas has painted a mural on the new rail bridge wall in Apex Park, which features the Avon River as its theme, as chosen by Stratford locals.

 An award-winning artist with more than three decades’ experience, Ray’s works are inspired by the stories and designs of his Gunaikurnai people, as well as the Gippsland country they call home.

 The mural honours the Brayakaulung clan and their connection to the Avon River and features Gunaikurnai ancestral totems and cultural practices including scarred canoe trees, stone grinding grooves and bush foods.